-So here we go!!
-After having 4 one year olds in our home, here are all our best 1 year old discipline/ training tips!
-I will share:
+After having 4 one year olds in our home, here are all our best 1 year old discipline and training tips!

 - 4 key phrases to start using with your 1 year old